What is the Meta Keywords Tag?

 What Does "Meta Keywords Too Long" Mean?

-Meta keywords tags that are over 150 characters long are regarded as being too long.
+Meta keyword tags that are over 150 characters long are regarded as being too long.

 Why It's Important